maxvincent24/tractography-filtering-quality/README.md

+The data folder is not available in this repository.
+If you need it, please contact Méghane DECROOCQ (meghane.decroocq@creatis.insa-lyon.fr) or Carole FRINDEL (carole.frindel@creatis.insa-lyon.fr).

 # Tractography filtering quality : comparison between state of art (FA and FOD) and newly developed entropy-based methods

 ## Table of contents